-I saw him take a steep drop into the churning wave.
+I see Tim take a steep drop into the churning wave.
 I instantly feel something is wrong.
 I anxiously look for him to come back to the surface.
 There was so much foaming white water I can’t pick his head out.
 I pace up and down the shoreline.
-I start to panic and run to the lifeguard tower.

 “My friend is bodysurfing and he hasn’t come up after taking a spill over a big wave,” I yell up at the stand.

 The LA guard gets out binoculars and scans the water where Tim went under.
 After seconds, he gets on his telephone and calls for assistance.

 What’s he look like?” the guard asks.